pelias/interpolation/readme.md

 Client libraries can be written in any language which can read sqlite3.
 If you wish to write a client in another language please open an issue and we can explain which functions you will need to port.

-The software is split in to 4 distinct parts:
+The software is split in to 5 distinct parts:

 - the street (polyline) importer
+- the openaddresses address importer
-- the address (openaddresses) importer
+- the openstreetmap address + address range importer
 - the geometry (vertices) interpolation
 - the client APIs (the webserver and CLI interface)